2025–26 Bulgarian Cup

-The 2025–26 Bulgarian Cup is the 44th official edition of the Bulgarian annual football knockout tournament.
-It is sponsored by Sesame and known as the Sesame Kupa na Bulgaria for sponsorship purposes.
-The competition began on 11 October 2025 with the preliminary round and will finish with the final on 21 May 2026.
-Ludogorets Razgrad are the defending cup winners.
-The winner qualifies for the first qualifying round of the 2026–27 UEFA Europa League.
+The 2025–26 Bulgarian Cup was the 44th official edition of the Bulgarian annual football knockout tournament.
+It was sponsored by Sesame and known as the Sesame Kupa na Bulgaria for sponsorship purposes.
+The competition began on 11 October 2025 with the preliminary round and finished with the final on 20 May 2026.
+Ludogorets Razgrad were the defending cup winners but lost in the semi-finals against the eventual winners, CSKA Sofia, who won their 22nd cup in history and qualified for the first qualifying round of the 2026–27 UEFA Europa League.

 Participating clubs

 The following 47 teams qualified for the competition: